ovh/docs/pages/web/hosting/htaccess_how_to_block_a_specific_ip_address_from_accessing_your_website/guide.en-ie.md

 ### Authorise one or more IPs

-To authorise only one IP to access your service, insert one of the following two codes into your « .htaccess » file:
+To authorise only one IP to access your service, insert one of the following two codes into your ".htaccess" file:

 > [!tabs]
 > Historical Syntax